denten-papers/blunt-instrumental/blunt.md

 ---
-title: "Blunt Instrumentalism: On Tools and methods"
+title: "Blunt Instrumentalism: On Tools and Methods"
 author: Dennis Tenen

 ---